ngrok/ngrok-docs/docs/integrations/auth0/sso-oidc.md

     1. To confirm that the tunnel is connected to your edge:
         * Return to the ngrok dashboard
         * Close the **Start a tunnel** and the **Tunnel group** tabs
         * Refresh the test edge page.
-Under traffic, You will see the message _You have 1 tunnel online.
+Under traffic, you will see the message _You have 1 tunnel online.
 Start additional tunnels to begin load balancing._
         ![tunnel confirmed](img/auth0-3.png)

 1. In the test edge, copy the **endpoint URL**.
 (You use this URL to test the Auth0 Authentication)